Skip to main content

 Trading

 A Market order executes immediately at the best available price.
 It has a built-in slippage tolerance of ±$0.02.
-If the price moves beyond that range, the order won’t execute and your USDC is returned.A Limit order lets you set a specific price.
+If the price moves beyond that range, the order doesn’t execute and your USDC is returned.A Limit order lets you set a specific price.
 Your order waits on the book until the market reaches your price.

 Yes.
 Market orders have a built-in slippage tolerance of ±$0.02 from the displayed price.
 If the market moves beyond this range before your order executes, the order is cancelled and your USDC is returned.